 An absence of these might indicate that the site isn’t properly SEO optimized and could mean that you could take advantage of this.
-Check out On-Page SEO check list guide.
-It is my opinion that it is ‘off-page’ factors, i.e., the number of back links that a site has pointing to it that is the most crucial!
+Check out On-Page SEO checklist guide.
+It is my opinion that it is ‘off-page’ factors, i.e., the number of backlinks that a site has pointing to it that is the most crucial!

-Stage 5 – Analyze if any sites have your keyword in the url.
+Step 13:Analyze if any sites have your keyword in the url.

 The search engines put some weight on keyword rich domain names.
 If one of the sites in the top 10 results has the exact keyword you want to rank for as the domain name, then it may be harder for you to beat it.

-Stage 6 – Check the Page Rank of the domains.
+Step 14: Check the Page Rank of the domains.

 You want to have a look at the overall domain authority of the top 10 websites.
 Now it is quite possible to outrank a site with a higher page rank than yourself, however it is useful to help build an overall picture of the domains strength.

-Stage 7 – Check for prominence of social shares
+Step 14: Check for prominence of social shares

 Social signals are becoming more of a ranking factor to determine the popularity of a page.
 You can use tools like NinjaOutreach orBuzzsumo, to search for content that about a particular keyword phrase or topic to see what articles resonate the most with target audiences.
 This useful because it can show what is trending and what is shared the most across all social networks.

 Perform all 7 of these steps and you should be able to get a good feel of your likelihood of getting your site on the 1st page of the top 10 websites.
 This is a lot of information to take in, especially if you are just starting out in SEO.

-Hopefully by now you can see the importance of it.
+Hopefully, by now you can see the importance of it.
 So before you do any search engine optimization make sure that you perform proper keyword research.
 Visit our blogfor more information.

-Editor’s note: This article was originally published in 2011, but it is updated regularly to reflect the latest SEO “best practices” understanding of long tail keyword optimization.
+Editor’s note: This article was originally published in 2011, but it is updated regularly to reflect the latest SEO “best practices” understanding of long-tail keyword optimization.